Black: #000000 HEX Code & Design Guide

 Black in Typography and Dark Mode

-Implementing a successful Dark Mode requires more than just a black background.
-Using a slightly desaturated black (like #121212) allows for better depth perception through shadows and elevation.
-Our Black color guide helps you choose the right saturation to maintain premium aesthetics while ensuring AAA contrast ratios for accessibility.
+Building a good Dark Mode takes more than just a black background.
+Using a slightly desaturated black (like #121212) gives you better depth through shadows and elevation.
+Our guide helps you choose the right shade to look great while hitting AAA contrast ratios for accessibility.

-For typography, Pure Black (#000000) on white achieves a contrast ratio of 21:1—the maximum possible.
-However, for body text, designers often prefer Charcoal Black (#333333) which still provides excellent readability (16.75:1) while reducing the harshness of pure black.
-This subtle difference can significantly impact reading comfort during extended use.
+For typography, Pure Black (#000000) on white hits a contrast ratio of 21:1 -- the maximum possible.
+But for body text, many designers prefer Charcoal Black (#333333), which still reads well (16.75:1) while feeling less harsh.
+It's a small change that makes a real difference during long reading sessions.

 WCAG Contrast Ratios for Black